rhysd/actionlint/docs/checks.md

 [Reusable workflows][reusable-workflow-doc] is a feature to call a workflow from another workflow.

-As of now, the integrity between a workflow caller and a workflow callee is not checked. actionlint does only the syntax check and very basic validations.
+actionlint does several checks for both workflow calls (caller) and reusable workflows (callee):

+- syntax of workflow calls and reusable workflows
+- type checks for inputs (respecting `type:` field of each input) in both workflow calls and reusable workflows
+- type checks for `inputs`, `outputs` and `secrets` context objects in reusable workflows
+- optional/required inputs and secrets at `uses:` in workflow calls
+- type checks for `outputs` objects used by downstream jobs of workflow calls

+These checkes are described in this section.

-### Check input definitions of `workflow_call` event
+### Check input definitions of `workflow_call` event in reusable workflow

 Example input: